-- Art © Estate of Leon Golub/Licensed by VAGA, New York, NY Reproduction of this image, including downloading, is prohibited without written authorization from VAGA www.vagarights.com
+- Art © The Nancy Spero and Leon Golub Foundation for the Arts/Licensed by VAGA, New York, NY Reproduction of this image, including downloading, is prohibited without written authorization from VAGA www.vagarights.com

 Leon Golub’s striking figurative work grew out of his response to the political and existential conditions of the postwar period.
 Using a meat cleaver, Golub aggressively scraped down the pigment on the surfaces of his large-scale paintings, ensuring that his images of global brutality were matched by the violence of his technique.
 Though his lithographs were smaller, the Chicago native executed them in a similar way.
 Golub used tusche and crayon on the stone surface which he then scraped with a razor blade and sandpaper to impose a similarly aggressive effect on his battling figures.

 Image reproduction permission may be granted for scholarly or arts related commercial use.
 All image requests, regardless of their intended purpose, should be submitted via email.
 Requests can also be made by fax or mail.